Artpop: Production

-Gaga composed and produced all the songs on the album, and worked together with DJ White Shadow, Zedd, and Madeon, among other producers.
-White Shadow told MTV that Gaga texted him less than a week after the release of her previous album, Born This Way, telling him that she already "had the name and the general concept for the record".
-In his interview with Rolling Stone, he later talked more about their working process: "I was just trying to make something that pushed people's way of thinking a little bit... something a little off from the norm to get people thinking about possibilities. ...[Gaga] wrote this album as we were traveling around the world for the last two years, and we wrote so many songs together."
-He also recalled that on one occasion, they stayed up for around 20 hours to finish a song, adding: "We never work on one song and finish it and move on.
-They all get worked on in rotation until literally the day we have to turn it into Interscope."
+Gaga composed and produced all the songs on the album, working with producers including DJ White Shadow, Zedd, and Madeon.
+White Shadow told MTV that Gaga contacted him less than a week after the release of her previous album, Born This Way, saying she already "had the name and the general concept for the record".
+In an interview with Rolling Stone, he said their goal was to create music that pushed listeners' expectations and experimented with ideas outside the norm.
+He added that many songs were written while Gaga was touring for the Born This Way Ball and that multiple tracks were often developed simultaneously until the final deadline for submission to Interscope.